CDrummond/music-similarity/README.md

 set to `genres` (which is the default if not set) then the meta-data db is queried for how many track each genre has and tracks are chosen for each of these genres based upon the percentage of tracks in a genre.
 If set to `albums` then at least one track from each album is used.
-If set to aything else then random tracks are chosen.
+If set to anything else then random tracks are chosen.
 * `musly.extractlen` The maximum length in seconds of the file to decode.
 If zero or greater than the file length, then the whole file will be decoded.
 Note, however, that only a maximum of 5 minutes is used for analysis.
 * `musly.extractstart` The starting position in seconds of the excerpt to decode.
 If zero, decoding starts at the beginning.
-If negative, the excerpt is centered in the file, but starts at -`extractstart` the latest.
+If negative, the excerpt is centred in the file, but starts at -`extractstart` the latest.
 If positive and `extractstart`+`extractlen` exceeds the file length, then the excerpt is taken from the end of the file.
 * `essentia.enabled` should be set to true if Essentia is to be used for filtering
-* `essentia.extractor` should containt the math to the Essentia extractor - path is relative to `music-similarity.py`
+* `essentia.extractor` should contain the path to the Essentia extractor - path is relative to `music-similarity.py`
 * `essentia.bpm` Specify max BPM difference when filtering tracks.
 * `essentia.attr` Specify max difference in Essentia attributes.